Method description:

 FANTOM5 enhancers:

-Facet-level enhancer expression BED files were downloaded from http://enhancer.binf.ku.dk/presets/facet_expressed_enhancers.tgz, extracted, and sorted using the Unix sort tool with arguments ‘-k1,1V -k2,2n’.
+the Unix sort tool with arguments ‘-k1,1V -k2,2n’.
 Specific commands are found in the file download_and_sort_FANTOM5_files.sh in the data_preprocessing/ directory.

 Roadmap ChromHMM:

-Roadmap 15-state ChromHMM BED files for the 5 core marks (H3K4me3, H3K4me1, H3K36me3, H3K27me3, H3K9me3) were downloaded from http://egg2.wustl.edu/roadmap/data/byFileType/chromhmmSegmentations/ChmmModels/coreMarks/jointModel/final/all.mnemonics.bedFiles.tgz, extracted, and sorted similarly to the FANTOM5 annotations; commands are available in the file roadmap_chromhmm_download_and_sort.sh.
+Roadmap 15-state ChromHMM BED files for the 5 core marks (H3K4me3, H3K4me1, H3K36me3, H3K27me3, H3K9me3) were

 HOMER TFBSs:

-The set of HOMER TFBS annotations was downloaded from http://homer.ucsd.edu/homer/data/motifs/homer.KnownMotifs.hg19.bed.gz and PWM annotations were downloaded from http://homer.ucsd.edu/homer/custom.motifs.
-The BED file was extracted and sorted using the same approach as the FANTOM5 and Roadmap data, and the getfasta tool from the bedtools suite was used to generate sequences for each BED interval in order to calculate the ∆PWM score, using the hg19 fasta file downloaded from the UCSC table browser.
-The specific command used is available in HOMER_seq_generating_cmds.sh in the data_preprocessing/ folder.
+approach as the FANTOM5 and Roadmap data, and the getfasta tool from the bedtools suite was used to generate sequences for each BED interval in order to calculate the ∆PWM score, using

 GTEx data: